HallaSurvivor/Blog/_posts/2022-02-14-talk-practical-topos-theory.md

 This brings us to the, probably quite surprising, idea motivating the talk:

 <div class=boxed markdown=1>
-Let's solve this with high powered category theory and constructive logic!
+Let's solve this analysis problem with high powered category theory and constructive logic!
 </div>

 ---